 For those of you looking for a sugar free or fat free bar, this isn’t it, but given the number of servings, it isn’t too bad.
 After all, in my childhood, this was served as a dessert.
 So, I decided not to change the recipe in ways that would change the flavor or experience.
 It’s personal and, in moderation, worth it.
 That being said, Greg and I have eaten these for breakfast quite happily (and for a post-workout treat, too)

 Nutrition MVP: For this recipe, I would say that dates are the MVP with oatmeal coming in at a close second (hey, snacks can still be good-is for you!).
 While the health benefits of oatmeal are fairly well known, dates are often avoided because of their high sugar content.
 While this is a fair concern, dates are a great source of fiber and magnesium.
 Fiber is essential for digestive health.
 Magnesium is a powerful nutrient for decreasing systemic inflammation and is associated with lower blood pressure.
 So, in the end, dates provide wonderful sweetness PLUS nutritional value.
 Much better than simple processed cane sugar!

 We’re all about healthy eating but we also love a great dessert, and this is one of our favorites.
 The texture of the bar is the perfect balance of creamy center and plenty of satisfying crunch.
-So, enjoy the sweet treat of these Old Fashioned Dates Squares, vegan-style!
+So, enjoy the sweet treat of these Old Fashioned Date Squares, vegan-style!
+Print